Skip to content

 QUIC uses UDP 80 and UDP 443.
 Many browsers use QUIC for Google services and other modern web applications.

-If web filtering or malware scanning for web traffic is important, Block QUIC protocol should remain enabled in many environments.
-Browsers usually fall back to normal HTTPS over TCP, which is easier to control and inspect.
+If web filtering or malware scanning for web traffic is important, Block QUIC protocol should be left enabled in many environments.
+Browsers then usually fall back to normal HTTPS over TCP, which is easier to control and check.

 Scan HTTP and decrypted HTTPS